 When there’s one down, there’s always another to go!
-As was also the case in 2013, the STUVA Conference will again be held in Stuttgart, from December 6–8, 2017.
-The amount of progress achieved by “Stuttgart–Ulm”, Germany’s biggest rail project at present, will once again provide the exciting backdrop for the No. 1 conference dealing with underground construction.
-It’s certainly well worthwhile occasionally referring to www. stuva-conference.com to stay abreast of how the preparations for the 2017 STUVA Conference are advancing.
-Anyone interested in being present with an exhibition booth at the “tunnellers’ family gathering” should not hesitate.
+The next STUVA Conference will take place in two years at the Congress Center Messe Frankfurt in Frankfurt am Main from November 26 to 28, 2019.
 Make sure you register so that you receive all the necessary details for signing up.
-Start of registration will probably be in November 2016.
+Start of registration will probably be in November 2018.
 Heiko Heiden, the CEO of Deltacom Projektmanagement GmbH, is now available as your competent contact partner for the STUVA-Expo (tel.: +49 40 357232-0; email@example.com).
 For this time, the STUVA team would finally like to express its sincere thanks to all the lecturers, participants, exhibitors, sponsors and trade visitors.
 Without your involvement, the STUVA Conference would not be what it is.
 For the time being, all the best and see you in two years’ time!